IT ACCEPTABLE USE POLICY

 - In general, use of University “computing services” should be for your study, research, teaching or the administrative purposes of the University.
 Modest use of the facilities and services for personal use is accepted so long as such activity does not contravene the conditions of this policy.

 The University campus network connects to the Internet via the SWERN Regional and JANET National networks.
-All hosts on the campus network have potential access to the Internet and must be registered with BUCS so that they can be allocated correct network addresses and host names.
+All hosts on the campus network have potential access to the Internet and must be registered with Computing Services so that they can be allocated correct network addresses and host names.
 Non registered hosts will be denied access to the Internet.
-Guidance and advice regarding this requirement is provided under the Host Connection and IP Address Allocation policies on the BUCS web site.
+Guidance and advice regarding this requirement is provided under the Host Connection and IP Address Allocation policies on the Computing Services web site.

 Web 2.0 services offer attractive and useful applications services (Blogs, wikis, office systems, social bookmarking and social networking) to mention but a few.
 Use of such services however must comply with this policy.
 Before using such services – or expecting others to do so – it would be sensible to appreciate the issues that pertain to them.